 One from a current clinical manager if working in a healthcare environment

+All of these are acceptable for letters of recommendation and none are necessarily better than others.
 You ultimately want to pick the people who will be able to best speak on who you will be as a future nurse.

 What if I have more than 2 letters of recommendation?

 The system will only allow you to submit two letters.
 Please pick your top two choices to upload.

 What documents do I need to submit when I apply?